-In 2022, the following General Licences for electricity generation were issued:
+In 2023, the following General Licences for electricity generation were issued:

-• Electricity generation stations from RES, photovoltaic systems for commercial purposes with an installed capacity of up to 0.05MWe, total installed capacity of 0.046MWe,
+- Electricity generation stations from RES, photovoltaic systems for commercial purposes with an installed capacity of up to 0.05MWe, total installed capacity of 0.046MWe, - Electricity generation stations from RES, photovoltaic systems for commercial purposes with an installed capacity of over 0.05MWe in a building shell, with a total installed capacity

-- Electricity generation stations from RES, after connection notification to the DSO with an installed capacity of up to 0.05MWe with a total installed capacity of 45.998MWe, - Autonomous electricity generation stations from RES, photovoltaic systems with a total installed capacity of 2MWe, and - Electricity generation stations with conventional fuels for own use and reserve purposes and autonomous self-generation systems with a total installed capacity of 6.78MWe.
+- of 4.58MWe. - Electricity generation stations from RES, photovoltaic systems for self-consumption with an installed capacity up to 0.05MWe, total installed capacity 0.096MWe, - Electricity generation stations from RES, photovoltaic systems for commercial purposes with an installed capacity of over 0.05MWe in a building shell, with a total installed capacity of 70.25MWe. - Electricity generation stations from RES for self-consumption, after connection notification to the DSO with an installed capacity of up to 0.05MWe with a total installed capacity of 94.684MWe. - Autonomous electricity generation stations from RES, photovoltaic systems with a total installed capacity of 0.07MWe, and - Electricity generation stations with conventional fuels for own use and reserve purposes and autonomous self-generation systems with a total installed capacity of 11.82MWe.